St. Clement's Episcopal Church - New York City

 Henry Crabb organ (1851) at St. Clement Episcopal Church - New York City

-Known organ in previous location at 108 Amity Street:
+Organ in church located at 108 Amity Street:

 John Lowe